Home / Specifications / cdsc-wg1-02 - Client Registration

 Listings of Client objects MUST be ordered in reverse chronological order by cds_modified timestamp, where the most recently updated relevant Client MUST be first in each listing.

-5.3.
+5.4.
 Retrieving Individual Clients

 The URL to be used to send GET requests for retrieving individual Client objects MUST be the cds_client_uri provided in the Client object.
 If a Server has optionally implemented OAuth’s Dynamic Client Registration Management Protocol, the value of cds_client_uri MUST be the same as registration_client_uri, and access tokens issued from either a client_credentials grant with the scope client_admin or the access token provided as the registration_access_token MUST be valid access tokens to interact with the client retrieval endpoint (cds_client_uri).

-5.4.
+5.5.
 Modifying Clients

 This specification requires that the procedure to modify Clients MUST follow OAuth’s Client Update Request section in Dynamic Client Registration Management Protocol.

 The URL to be used to send PUT requests for updating clients MUST be the cds_client_uri provided in the Client object.
-If a Server has optionally implemented OAuth’s Dynamic Client Registration Management Protocol, the value of cds_client_uri MUST be the same as registration_client_uri, and access tokens issued from either a client_credentials grant with the scope client_admin or the access token provided as the registration_access_token MUST be valid access tokens to interact with the client update endpoint.
+If a Server has optionally implemented OAuth’s Dynamic Client Registration Management Protocol, the value of cds_client_uri MUST be the same as registration_client_uri, and access tokens issued from either a client_credentials grant with the scope client_admin or the access token provided as the registration_access_token MUST be valid access tokens to interact with the client endpoint.

 • client_id - This value is immutable from when it was assigned upon Client registration.